 When a resource is created or updated that meets the criteria, the server sends a POST request with no body to the nominated URL.

 When the client receives a POST to https://biliwatch.com/customers/mount-auburn-miu/on-result, it re-issues the criteria as a query to the server, appending &_since=:last (where :last is replaced by the time at which the client last checked).
-In this way it can fetch all new relevent Observations.
+In this way it can fetch all new relevant Observations.

 Since payload is missing, the data in the resources is only available through the REST API, which helps consolidate authorization and authentication logic.
 The server must append the headers, if any are given, to the POST request that it makes to the client.